-The distillation application can be roughly divided into four groups: laboratory scale, industrial distillation, perfume and medicinal plant distillation, and food processing.
+Making essential oils involves the distillation application that can be roughly divided into four groups: laboratory scale, industrial distillation, perfume and medicinal plant distillation, and food processing.
 The latter two are significantly different from the two preceding ones, as distillation is not used as a true purification method, but rather to transfer all fluctuations from source materials to distillation in beverage and plant processing.

 In continuous distillation, the source materials, vapor, and distillation are maintained in a continuous composition by carefully replenishing the source material and removing fractions from both the steam and the fluid in the system.
 This results in a more detailed control of the separation process.